Weekend Assignment # 339: Happy Endings

 Google Map of where Manlius Elementary used to be.

 I enjoyed chatting with both teachers, and left the place feeling both grown-up and appreciated.
 It was lunchtime, so I headed over to the Manlius location of Burger King, which had just been converted over from a Carrols Restaurant, the local burger chain I'd grown up with.
 Standing in line at the counter, I noticed Miss Olds, waiting right behind me to order her own burger.
 She laughed and smiled.
 "Synchronicity," she said.

 Synchronicity was a word I'd heard before, but I wasn't quite sure what it meant until I went home and looked it up.
 On my last day of high school, my third grade teacher still had things to teach me.

 And the next day?
 I graduated, of course.
 I think the gowns were in forest green, one of the school colors.
-We had a picnic in the back years afterward, and my parents gave me a Coronamatic typewriter.
+We had a picnic in the back yard afterward, and my parents gave me a Coronamatic typewriter.